Xomega-Net/Xomega.Docs/docs/framework/blazor/grid.md

 ### Column widths

-`XGrid` is rendered as an HTML table, which means that if you don't specify the widths of the columns then it will be determined automatically based on the current data in each column.
+`XGrid` is rendered as an HTML table, meaning that if you don't specify the widths of the columns, it will be determined automatically based on the current data in each column.
 You can explicitly set the width of each column in the `Width` attribute using either percentage or absolute width in pixels, as illustrated below.

 ```razor
 <XGridColumn Property="@VM?.ListObj?.StatusProperty"